Sergeyir/DijetsAnalysis/README.md

 ```

 For setup_name pass a name of a .cmnd file located in input directory without an extension.
 There are 2 files already presented in the input directory:
-- setup1 - for calculation of cross sections with normal pythia8 setup.
+- default - for calculation of cross sections with normal pythia8 setup.
-- setup2 - for calculation of cross sections without hadronization and without initial and final state radiation
+- nohr - for calculation of cross sections without hadronization and without initial and final state radiation
 These files also contain important information for generation: energy, pdf set, pTHatMin, number of events to generate, $\Delta y_{max}$, and fastjet R parameter.

 And you also can launch the analytic computation of the cross section by typing